Radha Soami Satsang Beas: Founding and early years (1891–1903)

-Growth and development (1903–1951)
+Growth under Sawan Singh (1903–1948)

 Sawan Singh, known as the "Great Master," succeeded Jaimal Singh in 1903.
-An engineer by profession, he applied his organizational skills to oversee the Dera's development for 45 years.
-Under his leadership, the settlement grew into a well-established village, and the following expanded significantly, attracting disciples from across India and abroad.
-He personally designed a large new satsang hall, which was completed in 1937, though the rapid growth of the congregation soon required discourses to be held outdoors once again.
+An engineer by profession, he applied his organisational skills to oversee the Dera's development for 45 years.
+Under his leadership, the settlement grew into a well-established village, and the following expansion significantly attracted disciples from across India and abroad.
+He personally designed a large new satsang hall, which was completed in 1937.
+Though the rapid growth of the congregation soon required discourses to be held outdoors once again.
 During the Partition of India in 1947, he provided shelter and aid to refugees of all faiths at the Dera.

-Jagat Singh, a retired chemistry professor, succeeded Sawan Singh in 1948.
-His brief tenure of three years was marked by the difficult post-partition period, during which he continued the Dera's humanitarian work.
+Sawan Singh died on 2 April 1948, having nominated his successor through a written will dated 20 March 1948 — the first time a Beas Master had used a formal will to designate a successor.
+The will named Sardar Bahadur Jagat Singh, a retired professor of chemistry, as spiritual head of the Dera and all its affiliated satsangs.

+1948 succession and schism

+Although Jagat Singh was formally installed on the gurgaddi on 13 April 1948 in the presence of Sawan Singh's family and representatives of the Tarn Taran and Dayalbagh centres, Sawan Singh's death also produced a succession dispute.
+Beas records show that Jagat Singh alone was authorised to initiate disciples and establish new centres; nevertheless, several of Sawan Singh's disciples claimed an inner or verbal mandate from the late Master and founded independent centres in his name.
+The most prominent of these offshoots were: